 If you can keep this up every year, then your annual income will keep growing, and if the market price of your shares increases then your paper net-worth will increase, too.

 Your goal should be that one day the annual dividends will provide you with a significant second income.
 A second income increases your power.
 You are less dependant on your job, less beholden to your employer.
 If you lose your job you still have some income coming in.

 If you are smart enough to resist spending your second income every year, and reinvest it instead (what you reinvest it in – whether more stocks, bonds, or GICs – is less important than the fact that you reinvest it) then your alternative income will only grow larger, faster.

 Companies are not obliged to maintain the annual dividend payouts to shareholders.
-Depending on the financial health of the company, it’s executives may deem it necessary to lower the annual payout (of course, they can sometimes increase it, too).
+Depending on the financial health of the company, it’s executives may deem it necessary to lower the annual payout or cease it altogether (of course, they can sometimes increase the dividend, too).

 Companies sometimes go bankrupt.
-It’s possible that a company will suffer catastrophic financial losses and see its share’s value drop to zero, or close to zero.
-It’s not common, but it happens.
+It’s possible that a company will suffer catastrophic financial losses and see its share’s value actually drop to zero, or close to zero.
+It’s not typical, but it happens.

 In light of this it is up to you, friends, whether you wish to invest in the stock market.
 That decision is yours and yours alone.
 If you feel the risks do not outweigh the potential rewards then you should not feel pressured to buy stocks.

 If you do choose to buy stocks, keep in mind that you are best served by having a long-term strategy, like the example the Booby outlined for you above.
 You should not simply buy a stock with with hope/expectation that your financial gain will come quickly, and exclusively from increases in share price.

 Websites like Investopedia.com can provide you with a glossary of terms that often arise in finance.
 Don’t be intimidated by the jargon.
 Learn the jargon and be in the know.